Skip to content

 Use a split pipeline:

-1. Fast lane (freshness first)
+1. Fast path (freshness first)

 2. every 5 minutes